windup/windup.github.io/src/content/blog/new-reports/index.md

 The old reports and the new one contain the same data.

-## Walk through main reports
+## Example Reports

 ### Application list

-View all applications analyzed and added to windup via `--input`.
+The Application list shows all the applications analyzed, and for each, the number of migration issues, story points and technology tags.

 ![Application list page](application_list.png "Application list")

-## Issues page
+## Issues

 - You can visualize `All applications` or _only one application_ issues using the selector `Application` located at the top of the page.
-- We added a set of powerful filters to the _issues table_ which will help you have a better visualization of identified issues.
+- We have added a set of powerful filters that enables you to be very selective as to which issues are visible on the report.

 ![Issues page](issues.png "Issues")